Pierre de la Rue: General character

 La Rue wrote masses, motets, Magnificats, settings of the Lamentations, and chansons, a diverse range of compositions reflective of his status as the primary composer at one of Europe's most renowned musical institutions, surrounded by other similarly creative people.
-Some scholars have suggested that he only composed music for about the last 20 years of his life, mainly when he was in the imperial service; but it has proven difficult to date any of his works precisely, although it has been possible to suggest groupings based on a rough chronology.
-Stylistically, his works are more similar to Josquin than to any other composer working at the same time.
+Some scholars have suggested that he composed music only during the last 20 years of his life, mainly when he was in the imperial service; but it has proven difficult to date any of his works precisely, although it has been possible to suggest groupings based on a rough chronology.
+Stylistically, his works are more similar to those of Josquin than to those of any other composer working at the same time.
 In fact, misattribution of doubtful works has gone both ways.

-Yet there are some unique features to La Rue's style.
+Yet there are some unique features of La Rue's style.
 He had a liking for extreme low voice ranges, descending sometimes to C or even the subterranean B flat below the bass staff; he employed more chromaticism than most of his contemporaries; and much of his work is rich in dissonance.
 He also broke up long, dense textures by inserting contrasting passages for two voices only, something done also by Ockeghem and Josquin.
 He was one of the first routinely to expand vocal forces from the standard four, to five or six.
 One of his masses for six voices, the Missa Ave sanctissima Maria, is a six-voice canon, a technically difficult feat reminiscent of some of the work of Ockeghem.
 This is also the earliest six-voice mass known to exist.